walterfreeman/phy211/syllabus.md

 Homework in this class is designed as a tool to help you develop the problem-solving skills needed to understand physical situations on your own.

 You will have an assignment due each week (more or less), which you will hand in to your recitation TA.
 We do not intend for you to work on these problems by yourself without help.
 The Physics Clinic is a great place to come to do your homework; you will likely find many of your peers there as well.
-You are also welcome to come to my office hours and sit and work, asking questions as they arise.
+You are also welcome to come to our office hours and sit and work, asking questions as they arise.
 Doing the homework thoughtfully and with an eye toward understanding "So how did I know what to do here?", and asking for help is the single best thing you can do in this class.

 When writing your homework solutions, you must describe what you are doing in words, even if these descriptions are brief; your solutions should not consist only of equations.
 Show us what you are thinking and why you are doing what you're doing; this will both help you learn and help us give you more partial credit if you understand what you're doing but mess up the math. **If you do not describe what you are doing and why, you may not get full credit for a solution, even if it is correct.**

 You must submit each problem on a separate side of a page; this is to help us grade your work more easily, and will give the TA's more time to help you learn physics -- which is what we'd all prefer!

 Two problems from each set will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.
+Your lowest homework set grade will be dropped.

 <a id="labs"></a>
 #### Labs